Takicegek/Interpeer/whitepaper.md

 ### 5.7 peer rating system
 Every time a peer finishes a job with other peers in a peer-group, they review each others work.
 If the job is completed with no disagreement then they all claim a positive rating that they report themselves with proof.
 A review is weighted by which peer gives it, a peer with a high rating is more valuable.

-If a peer “lies” about something it is provable, as each message is signed so it can be quoted later, so if a peer colludes with another, then then other peers gets rewarded for leaving a negative rating with proof.
+If a peer “lies” about something it is provable, as each message is signed so it can be quoted later, so if a peer colludes with another, then other peers gets rewarded for leaving a negative rating with proof.
 For certain malicious actions, the peer account gets terminated, any accrued funds are lost, and they must go through the joining process again paying the “joining cost”.

-The rating system doesn't record only one metric, as otherwise malicious peers could earn ratings by one way to 'spend' them doing a malicious activity.
+The rating system records more than one metric, as otherwise malicious peers could earn ratings by one way to 'spend' them doing a malicious activity.
 So there are a few different rating types to guard against different attack types:

 - Connection reliability – to protect against selecting jobs by dropping connection.
 - Job finished in agreement – to protect against collusion and job poisoning.

 Over time as peers take part in different peer-groups they might get marked by bad ratings as collateral damage, but if they are normally being honest, then their ratio of good ratings to bad will stay positive.
 But if they are a malicious peer, it will not take long to accrue enough negative ratings to fall bellow a threshold and be blocked, meaning they must pay the “joining cost” again.

-When a rating is first given, its not final, later on (when the delta-block gets converted to a checkpoint-block) if the peer that gave the rating is banned or changes rating, then the rating is updated to reflect that.
-This happens because there are 2 stages of storing a rating, first with a “proof” then later only the value.
-See “blockchain” section for more information as to why this happens.
+When a rating is first given, it is not final, later on (when the delta-block gets converted to a checkpoint-block) the rating is updated.
+This is because there are 2 stages of storing a rating, first with a “proof” then later only the value.
+So if disagree with a malicious peer, then later they get banned, the negativing review gets removed from your rating.

 ### 5.8 tax
 Some features of the network are done for the good of the network as a whole, and are not paid by uploaders, these jobs will be paid by the public account.
 To raise money for that account a small tax is applied to all payments from uploaders.